MicrosoftDocs/Viva/Viva/glint/setup/distribution-program-summary.md

 To view a spreadsheet of people already populated to receive this program, select **Download Recipients**.

-An **Exporting Member Data** window will open.
-This export includes all individuals (first name, last name, email address, and status) targeted by this survey.
-Any recent edits to this program’s distribution may take a few minutes to update before reflected in the export.
+The **Exporting Member Data** window opens.
+This export includes all individuals - first name, last name, email address, and status- targeted by this survey.
+Recent edits to this program’s distribution may take a few minutes to update before reflected in the export.
 Choose whether to include all user roles.
 Select **Export**.

 :::image type="content" source="../../media/glint/setup/distribution-exporting-data.png" alt-text="Screenshot of the window that opens to download recipients":::